fmalmeida/ngs-preprocess/README.md

        --lighter_genomeSize <int>             Approximate genome size
        --lighter_alpha <float>                Lighter sample rate alpha parameter.
 Rule of thumb: (7/C) where C is coverage.
-                                              If not set, Lighter will automatically calculate the best value --pear_execute                         If set, PEAR will be executed to merge paired end reads
+                                              If not set, Lighter will automatically calculate the best value --flash_execute                         If set, PEAR will be executed to merge paired end reads

          Long Reads Parameters - Mandatory if --run_shortreads_pipeline is used